awildfin/Greenhouse-System-using-AT89C51/README.md

 - `main.asm`: The Assembly source code for the AT89C51 microcontroller.

-- `Debug.HEX`: The compiled firmware file that is loaded onto the microcontroller.

 - `Screenshot 2025-09-03 104900.png`: The circuit schematic image.

 Happy building!